 As a cellist, Sophie is passionate about bringing the works of living composers to the forefront.
 She frequently performs in works by her fellow composition students at UT and regularly appears with UT’s New Music Ensemble.
 She also loves exploring non-classical genres, such as pop, jazz, and film music, and has performed and recorded at Walt Disney Concert Hall, Capitol Records, the Nief-Norf Summer Festival, and the Clint Eastwood Scoring Stage.
 Additionally, Sophie loves early music and studied baroque cello and viola da gamba during her undergraduate studies, receiving the Colburn Scholarship in Early Music Performance for her work with USC’s Baroque Sinfonia.

-In addition to composing and performing, Sophie has a private cello studio and works as the Grants Manager for Golden Hornet.
+In addition to composing and performing, Sophie teaches composition, cello, and chamber music, and works as the Grants Manager for Golden Hornet.
 Outside of music, Sophie enjoys cooking, playing Sid Meier's Civilization V, and watching psychological horror films in her free time.

 Sophie pronounces her last name as "matt-YUH"

 I am a composer, cellist, and multidisciplinary collaborator.
-My works are typically either acoustic, acoustic + fixed media, or works intended to be heard in a recorded medium only.
+My works are typically either acoustic, acoustic + fixed media, or works intended to be heard in a recorded medium only (a recent addition to my repertoire, due to the pandemic).

-My works are usually non-narrative, typically conveying a concept or emotion in a more abstract sense.
+My works are almost always non-narrative, typically conveying a concept or emotion in a more abstract sense.
 Texture is extremely important in my work, and I love finding unique timbre combinations to create soundscapes that convey how the subject of a work feels to me.